 I graduated in June 2014 with a Bachelor's of Science Degree in Microbiology, and I took my MCAT (Medical College Admissions Test) in September 2014.
 After completing my MCAT I decided that I wanted to take off a couple of years to gain non-academic experience and make sure that medical school is what I want.
 When I am not tutoring students I participate in a couple of non-profit programs where I tutor homeless kids and under-served families for free.
 In addition I also work as a research associate in cancer immunology at City of Hope Medical Center.
 When I am not working I enjoy listening to music, playing musical instruments (I play several), and reading.
 I look forward to working with you to help you succeed in whatever goals you hope to achieve.

-California State University-Northridge - Bachelors, Microbiology
+Undergraduate Degree: California State University-Northridge - Bachelors, Microbiology

 How would you help a student stay motivated?